 We made it to Port St Lucie and got the rig settled in the driveway at Grace and Don's house.
 Greetings, including hugs and belly rubs for Tessa the dog out of the way we just relaxed for the rest of the day.
 The real work will start soon enough.
 Time to enjoy each others company.

 The house is very large and is full of years of accumulated memories, also known as stuff.
 We respect and love our elder family members but the stuff can be overwhelming.
-Day one was spent in the garage and day two was dedicated to the craft room.
-Now don't misunderstand, we didnt finish either room but we did get a good start on each.
+Now don't misunderstand, we didnt finish any one room but we did get a good start on each.
 Switching rooms gives us a break from the work.
 Keep, sell, or throw away.
 Decisions, decisions, decisions.
 We will get this done because no one else will.

 Today is the day we will say goodbye to Grace.
 Funerals are not fun but death is a part of life.
 I personally hate the term "celebration of life" but Grace's life is one worth celebrating.
 I won't go into details but the stories about the places she went, the things she has seen, and the people she has met could entertain for hours.
 More important was the people who met Grace.
 They got to meet a special woman with style, grace, and compasion.
 I feel very fortunate to have met Grace and only regret not meeting her sooner.
 She will be missed but will be with her beloved "Woody".
 I can only hope to have a life as full as hers.
 Goodbye Grace.